interrogator/corpkit/doc_interrogate.md

 ## Lemmatisation

 When working with dependencies, lemmatisation is handled by *Stanford CoreNLP*, and is very accurate.
 When searching trees, *WordNet* is used.
-In order to work properly, wordNet-based lemmatisation needs to know the part of speech of the word it's lemmatising.
+In order to work properly, WordNet-based lemmatisation needs to know the part of speech of the word it's lemmatising.

 If searching trees and using lemmatisation, *corpkit* will try to determine the word class you're searching for by looking at the first part of your Tregex query.
 If your query is: